mint42/philosophers/Readme.md

 # PHILOSOPHERS

 Philosophers is a systems project in the 42 curriculum.
-It introduces the concept of concurrent programming, highlighting the use of multi-threading, mutexes, and semaphores.
-The goal of the project is to simulate a [Dining Philosophers Problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem).
+It introduces the main concept of concurrent programming, with focus on multi-threading, mutexes, and semaphores.
+The goal of the project is to simulate 3 [Dining Philosophers Problems](https://en.wikipedia.org/wiki/Dining_philosophers_problem), with slightly differing criteria.

 ## Getting Started